zahidrahimoon/Redux/README.md

 ### 1. **Redux Toolkit (RTK)**

 Redux Toolkit is the official, opinionated, batteries-included toolset for efficient Redux development.
-It simplifies Redux by reducing boilerplate code and includes utilities for common use cases like store setup, reducers, and middleware configuration.
+It simplifies Redux by reducing boilerplate code and includes utilities for common use cases like store setup, reducers, and middleware configuration...

 ### 2. **Store**